ViRb3/dnEditor/README.md

  editor.
 If you find something similar in dnEditor's design: it's either Reflexil that inspired me or Reflexil that made me use the (almost) same design.

-####All licenses can be found in the LICENSES.md file in this (the root) folder.
+####All licenses can be found in the LICENSES.md file in the project root directory.

 ##Greetings:
- - To you for contributing, reading or simply using this tool.
+ - To you for contributing, bug reporting or using this tool.
- - To all of my friends that helped or tested dnEditor and those who motivated me.
- - To all boards, teams and individuals that support this.
+ - To all boards, teams and individuals that support this work.